 7.1.
-Except for those disputes between YES shareholders, or between shareholders and the company or its Board of Directors, which by express legal attribution should necessarily be brought before the ordinary courts, the Company's statutes include mechanisms for the resolution of disputes, such as: direct agreement, friendly agreement, conciliation, or arbitration. from the Good Governance Code establishes alternative mechanisms for conflict resolution, as per defined in Recommendation 7.1.
-8.1.
-In addition to other functions YES assigned to the General Meeting of Shareholders for the legal framework, the Bylaws expressly collect the functions of the General Meeting of Shareholders referred to in Recommendation 8.1. and emphasize their exclusive and non-delegated nature.
-Article 26 of Corporate Bylaws includes the functions indicated in Recommendation 8.1.
+Except for those disputes between shareholders, or between shareholders and the company or its Board of Directors, which by express legal attribution should necessarily be brought before the ordinary courts, the Company's statutes include mechanisms for the resolution of disputes, such as: direct agreement, friendly agreement, conciliation, or arbitration.
+YES Article 15 of the Corporate Bylaws and title 7 from the Good Governance Code establishes alternative mechanisms for conflict resolution, as per defined in Recommendation 7.1.
+2003-06-25 2006-03-27 8.1.
+In addition to other functions assigned to the General Meeting of Shareholders for the legal framework, the Bylaws expressly collect the functions of the General Meeting of Shareholders referred to in Recommendation 8.1. and emphasize their exclusive and non-delegated nature.
+YES Article 26 of Corporate Bylaws includes the functions indicated in Recommendation 8.1.
 The statutory powers of the Meeting are exclusive responsibility of this corporate body.
 In addition, these powers could only be assigned to other corporate body through a statutory reform.
 2015-03-27 9.1.
-The Company has a regulation of the YES General Meeting of Shareholders which regulates all matters pertaining to it, from summoning to the preparation of the information which must be received by shareholders, support, development, and exercise of shareholders' political rights, in such a way that they are perfectly informed of all the development scheme of the Meeting's sessions.
-ISA's General Meeting of Shareholders has an internal regulation which regulates all matters relating to it, approved by agreement of the Board of Directors, which is published on the corporate website www.isa.co (Section: Our Company - General Meeting of Shareholders).
+The Company has a regulation of the General Meeting of Shareholders which regulates all matters pertaining to it, from summoning to the preparation of the information which must be received by shareholders, support, development, and exercise of shareholders' political rights, in such a way that they are perfectly informed of all the development scheme of the Meeting's sessions.
+YES ISA's General Meeting of Shareholders has an internal regulation which regulates all matters relating to it, approved by agreement of the Board of Directors, which is published on the corporate website www.isa.co (Section: Our Company - General Meeting of Shareholders).
 2015-09-25